An 'online exam' is an exam sat at a location of your choosing, through the internet. At the University of Oxford, we host online exams in Inspera.

 For further information, please visit the exam adjustments webpage.

 If you have a disability or medical condition which means you need an alternative mode of completion to the one set for your paper, you will be able to apply for this via your college through the exam adjustments process.

 It may be possible to apply to start your papers later if you have legitimate reasons to do so.
 Applications must be made via your college.
 This is to accommodate students who are unable to sit the exam at the expected start time for legitimate reasons, such as caring responsibilities, or if you have scheduling adjustments in place that it has not been possible to accommodate.
 The proposed start time and time zone should be made clear in any application, e.g. to start the exam at 14:30 GMT instead of 09:30 GMT on the scheduled date.

 Students with a Specific Learning Difference (SpLD)

 For students with a Specific Learning Difference (SpLD) you will not need to attach an Inclusive Marking Guidelines/IMG form to your work in Inspera.
 This will be done automatically after your exam response has been submitted.

 A key principle of online exams

-Unless you have been told otherwise, your online exam will not be sat ‘in-person’.
-You will be taking your exam in your college room, in your own home or another appropriate quiet space.
+Your online exam will not be sat ‘in-person’.
+You will access the exam online, from a location of your choosing.
+You may want to take your exam in your college room, your own home or another appropriate quiet space like the library.
 You will need to be punctual, organised and prepared for your exam.